aaaahn/dialsim/cypress/README-testing.md

   Running:  spec.cy.js                                                                      (1 of 1)

-  dialsim
+  Default Value Test
-    ✓ solving with default values should result in clearance value of 237.2 (623ms)
+    ✓ solving with default input values should result in clearance value of 237.2 (925ms)

-  dialsim
+  Hematocrit Test
-    ✓ Hematocrit value of 30 should result in average clearance value of 235.1 (713ms)
+    ✓ Hematocrit value of 30 should result in average clearance value of 235.1 (737ms)

-  dialsim
+  Additional UF Test
-    ✓ additional UF value of 23 and should result in average clearance value of 240.0 (736ms)
+    ✓ additional UF value of 23 and should result in average clearance value of 240.0 (693ms)

-  dialsim
+  Fluid Gain Test
-    ✓ fluid gain of 2 should result in average clearance value of 247.7 (737ms)
+    ✓ fluid gain of 2 should result in average clearance value of 247.7 (817ms)

-  dialsim
+  Debug Mode Test
-    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (492ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (526ms)
+    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (559ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (518ms)

   6 passing (4s)